hyprcall/ctf-scripts/README.md

 ## Features
  - Allows easy selection of what type of scan you want to perform.
- - More features coming soon...
+ - Might implement some other integrations soon...

 ## Usage
 ```shell